Sahiiil1406/sdb/readme.md

-# SimpleDB - A Lightweight SQL Database Engine
+# SDB - A Lightweight SQL Database Engine

 A lightweight, SQLite-inspired database engine built from scratch in C with TCP networking support and a JavaScript ORM for seamless integration.